-Use link-monitor (interface) enable to enable link monitor for an interface.
-By default, link monitor is enabled for all interfaces configured for multi-WAN except modem interfaces.
+Use link-monitor (interface name) enable to enable link monitor for an interface.
+The interface must already exist.

-Use no link-monitor (interface) enable to disable link monitor for an interface.
+Use no link-monitor (interface name) enable to disable link monitor for an interface.

 no link-monitor (interface) interval (frequency)

 interface is the name of the external interface.
 Frequency must be a number between 1 and 1200.